SamP692/fantasy-pros-filter/README.md

 for the entirety of the prior season, but additionally include the top 10 most accurate experts from the current season.
 This can be annoying to do by hand.

-At the moment, this extension only supports inclusive selections when accuracy ranking thresholds are set for both the current year, as well as the prior year.
+**Limitation Note:** At the moment, this extension only supports inclusive selections when accuracy ranking thresholds are set for both the current year, as well as the prior year.
 This means that if the user includes the top 50 ranked experts from the prior year, for instance, an expert falling into that group will be selected, even if the user selected, for instance, the top 20 experts from teh current year and the expert in question falls outside of that group.